 This exploitation occurs in the following many ways.

->

-> Moreover, small companies of some poor countries cannot compete with bigger multi-national companies in global markets.
+Moreover, small companies in some poor countries cannot compete with bigger multinational companies in global markets.

->

-> We can say that globalization further fosters unequal relations between countries or companies.
+We can say that globalization further fosters unequal relations between countries or companies.

 Furthermore, when big companies install their set-up in third-world countries, apart from exploiting its resources and manpower, it also spoils the atmosphere of that country with the emission of carbon.